CatsInTech/Rezume/ReadME.md

 As this is a React JS application, you need the following to support your development environment.
 - [ ] [Git](https://git-scm.com/downloads)
 - [ ] [Node.js](https://nodejs.org/en/) (Please go with any latest LTS versions)
-- [ ] [Linux Based Terminal](https://gitforwindows.org/), if you're using Windows and installed with Git.
+- [ ] [Linux Based Terminal](https://gitforwindows.org/) if you're using Windows and installed with Git.
 - [ ] [Google Chrome](https://www.google.com/chrome/) or a decent latest web browser.
 - [ ] **[Visual Studio Code](https://code.visualstudio.com/)** is the go-to editor for some complex languages like React using JSX or TypeScript and I finally agreed with [Wes Bos](https://wesbos.com/) that VS Code is better for development of React JS.
-Obviously, with VS Code, you should be having the right extensions to support your React JS development, but comparing with Sublime Text 2, VS Code is still in its infancy.
+Obviously, with VS Code, you should be having the right extensions to support your React JS development, but compared with Sublime Text 2, VS Code is still in its infancy.
 Get these extensions and here's my [dotfile](https://gist.github.com/praveenscience/ebb5439f31774ad2fdc14cb9e7de1fc0):
   - [ ] [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) helps you to format your JavaScript / TypeScript / CSS using [Prettier](https://github.com/prettier/prettier).
   - [ ] [Cobalt2 Theme Official](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) is the theme used by Wes Bos, which comes with a nice user experience and a lot of awesome features.
 I am using a modified version of Cobalt2 that's a crossover between [Monokai](https://www.monokai.pro/) and Cobalt2.
   - [ ] [GitLens - Git supercharged](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.